nikgodda/bf6-portal-mod-template/README.md

 # ✨ Customization

 Add new `.ts` files anywhere inside `src/`.
-The merge tool automatically includes the entire folder tree.
+The merge tool will detect and include **everything automatically**.

 You can freely extend:

 - new gameplay modes
 - AI utilities
-- shared helper modules
+- shared helpers
+- UI logic
 - objectives
-- UI logic
-- any game systems your mod requires
+- any systems your mod requires

-Everything inside `src/` becomes part of the final merged script.
+Everything becomes part of the final merged script.

 ---